koushick123/findmyshop/README.md

 findmyshop is a RESTful API which finds the nearest retail store with respect to a user's location.
+It also can be used to add more retail destinations.

 Below are the steps required to build, test and run the jar file.
 You can also use a RESTful client to test it.

 Building and running ShopAPI